-Facing a DUI charge in El Monte, CA can be extremely challenging.
-Penalties for DUI convictions are serious, and include a suspended driver’s license, time in jail, and paying a pile of steep fines.
-Many DUI defendants spend years dealing with the legal fallout of their conviction because they didn’t take steps to dispute the charge when they had the chance.
+Facing a DUI charge in El Monte, CA, can be highly challenging.
+Penalties for DUI convictions are severe and include a suspended driver’s license, time in jail, and paying a lot of steep fines.
+Many DUI defendants spend years dealing with the legal fallout of their conviction because they did not take steps to dispute the charge when they had the chance.

-That’s why it’s crucial to hire an El Monte DUI lawyer as early in the process as possible.
-These lawyers devote their career to turning around cases just like yours.
+That is why it is crucial to hire an El Monte DUI lawyer as early in the process as possible.
+These Los Angeles DUI lawyers devote their careers to turning around cases just like yours.
 They will work to secure you the most favorable deal possible and may even be able to win your case.

 The Cost of an El Monte DUI

-The complete list of penalties for a first time DUI includes:
+The complete list of penalties for a first-time DUI includes the following:

-- Fines.
-DUI fines supposedly begin at a $390 minimum, but get closer to $1800 minimum once you factor in other fees that the court charges every DUI convict.
+- Fines: DUI fines begin at a $390 minimum but get closer to $1,800 minimum once you factor in other fees that the court charges every DUI convict.

-- Jail Time.
-DUI convictions usually come with jail time.
-A first offence can get you at least two days in jail, but can become as much as six months in jail.
+- Jail time: DUI convictions usually come with jail time.
+A first offense can get you at least two days in jail but can become as many as six months.

-- Suspended License.
-If convicted you won’t be able to keep your license.
-It will be suspended for a couple of months, or possibly for much longer.
+- Suspended license: If convicted, you will not be able to keep your license.
+It will be suspended for a couple of months or possibly for much longer.

-- DUI Classes.
-If you’re found guilty you will be ordered to take three months of classes on the dangers of driving under the influence, at a personal expense of $500, in addition to the other fees that have accrued.
+- DUI classes: If you are found guilty, you will be ordered to take three months of classes on the dangers of driving under the influence, at a personal expense of $500, in addition to the other fees that have accrued.

-And the penalties get stiffer if you’ve had a previous DUI.
-You could end up spending a year in jail or even longer in state prison, paying tens of thousands of dollars in fees, being unable to drive for years, and put into DUI treatment classes for as long as 30 months.
+The penalties get stiffer if you have had a previous DUI.
+You could end up spending a year in jail or even longer in state prison, paying tens of thousands of dollars in fees, being unable to drive for years, and being put into DUI treatment classes for as long as 30 months.

 How the DUI Process Works in El Monte

 Your DUI case may begin differently depending on whether the arresting officer belongs to the El Monte Police Department, the County Sheriff operating out of Temple Station, or the Baldwin Park branch of the California High Patrol.
-But I almost all cases you’ll spend the night in the local jail.
+In almost all cases, you will spend the night in the local jail.

 After your release, the hardest part of the process still lies ahead.
-There are a number of important legal deadlines you have to start thinking about immediately, including:
+There are many critical legal deadlines you have to start thinking about immediately, including:

-- DMV Hearing.
-You have just 10 days from the date you were arrested to schedule a hearing at the DMV.
-If you don’t do this you will face what is known as an administrative suspension of your license, even though you haven’t gone to trial yet.
-If you want to keep your license until your trial, you must schedule and win your DMV hearing, and having a good lawyer present can go a long way towards making that happen.
+You have to schedule a hearing at the DMV just ten days from the date you were arrested.
+If you do this, you will avoid what is known as an administrative suspension of your license, even though you have yet to go to trial.
+If you want to keep your license until your trial, you must schedule and win your DMV hearing, and having a good lawyer present can go a long way toward making that happen.

-- Arraignment.
-An arraignment is a court appearance at which you enter a plea and receive a formal trial date.
-If you have already gotten a lawyer by this early point in the process, that will send a strong signal to the prosecuting attorney that you do not intend on giving up without a fight.
-This by itself may be enough to convince them to offer you a good deal.
+Arraignment is a court appearance at which you enter a plea and receive a formal trial date.
+If you have already gotten a lawyer by this early point in the process, that will signal to the prosecuting attorney that you do not intend to give up without a fight.
+This may be enough to convince them to offer you a good deal.

-- Trial Preparation.
-Between the arraignment and the trial there will likely be a period of several months which your lawyer will use to prepare.
-They will probe the case against you looking for weaknesses: for example, if there is evidence that blood tests have not been analyzed properly.
-This is usually when the best deals are offered.
+Between the arraignment and the trial, there will likely be several months that your lawyer will use to prepare.
+They will probe the case against you, looking for weaknesses.
+For example, suppose there is evidence that your blood tests have not been analyzed correctly.

 There is simply no question that having an experienced DUI lawyer on your side makes a difference.
 The evidence against you is not definitive, but challenging it requires legal knowledge.
 DUI lawyers will use tactics they have seen work in court, including:

-- Disputing the chemical tests.
-The use of mouthwash, medical conditions, and machine miscalibrations are just a few of the things that can skew the results of a Breathalyzer.
-And although blood tests are more reliable, they require skill to perform, and if mistakes were made during analysis your lawyer might be able to get the results thrown out.
+- Disputing the chemical tests: The use of mouthwash, medical conditions, and machine miscalibrations can skew the results of a Breathalyzer test.
+Although blood tests are more reliable, they require skill to perform, and if mistakes are made during analysis, your lawyer might be able to get the results thrown out.

-- Checking for rights violations.
-You’re entitled to certain legal rights after being arrested and before being interrogated.
-If an officer violates these rights at any point during the process, your statements—including incriminating ones—might not be admissible.
+- Checking for rights violations: You are entitled to certain legal rights after being arrested and before being interrogated.
+If an officer violates these rights at any point during the process, any incriminating statements you make might not be admissible.

-- Spotting errors in testimony.
-When an officer performs an arrest they must make certain basic assumptions, but these guesses are often recorded as fact in the police report.
-Your lawyer has the ability to cross-examine officers and other witnesses, looking for inconsistencies and weaknesses that may cast doubt on the validity of their testimony.
+- Spotting errors in testimony: When an officer performs an arrest, they must make certain basic assumptions, which are often recorded as facts in the police report.
+Your lawyer can cross-examine officers and other witnesses, looking for inconsistencies and weaknesses that may cast doubt on the validity of their testimony.

-- Offering alternative explanations.
-Just because you appeared to be driving under the influence doesn’t mean you were.
-Drowsiness, driving mistakes, distraction, and stress can all affect performance on the road, but that doesn’t mean you should be hit with a DUI charge.
+- Offering alternative explanations: Just because you appeared to be driving under the influence does not mean you were.
+Drowsiness, driving mistakes, distraction, and stress can all affect performance on the road, but that does not mean you should be hit with a DUI charge.

-Your lawyer’s job is to help you win your case, and that is what they are going to try to do.
-They may be able to secure a reduced sentence, get the charge reduced to something less serious, save you thousands of dollars in fines, or simply bring back a Not Guilty verdict for you.
+Your lawyer’s job is to help you win your case, and that is what they will try to do.
+They may secure a reduced sentence, reduce the charge to something less serious, save you thousands of dollars in fines, or bring back a not-guilty verdict for you.

-You need to act quickly to build the strongest defense possible.
-You have only 10 days your arrest to schedule a DMV hearing, and just a few months to prepare a winning case for trial.
+You must act quickly to build the most robust defense possible.
+You have only ten days from your arrest to schedule a DMV hearing and just a few months to prepare a winning case for trial.
 The earlier you can speak to a lawyer, the more they can do to help your case.

 Our site is here to help.
-We will connect you with a pre-screened, highly qualified El Monte DUI lawyer, at no charge.
-Our network of attorneys focus exclusively on DUI work, and all of them offer a FREE consultation.
-This consultation is your chance to find out whether a lawyer can make a difference in your case.
+We will connect you with a pre-screened, highly qualified El Monte DUI lawyer at no charge.
+Our network of attorneys focuses exclusively on DUI work, and all of them offer free consultations.
+This consultation is your chance to determine whether a lawyer can make a difference in your case.

-Don’t wait until you’re out of time.
+Do not wait until you are out of time.
 Talk to a legal professional that will go to bat for you.
-Fill out the form to the right or call (310) 862-0199 to claim your FREE case evaluation, today.
+Please fill out our convenient contact form or call our office to claim your free case evaluation today.